KirbyPaint/NationalParksAPI.Solution/README.md

     "statename": "Puerto Rico"
 }

-Example with custom StateId - recommended best practice is to allow the database to increment its own IDs, but this is technically possible.
+Example with custom stateId - recommended best practice is to allow the database to increment its own IDs, but this is technically possible.
 {
     "stateId": 60,
     "stateName": "Cascadia"